binaryoverload/rust-basics/README.md

   - [Official Rust docs](https://doc.rust-lang.org/std/index.html)
   - [Crate docs](https://docs.rs/)

+### Some neat packages I use
+  - chrono
+  - rprompt
+  - promptly
+  - dialoguer

 > I use the [Atom](https://atom.io/) editor with the [ide-rust](https://atom.io/packages/ide-rust) package.
 I use the nightly toolchain to stay on top of new features while also adding support for newer packages.